prernaadvani/whatsprernacooking/_posts/2020-12-15-chicken-fajita-tacos.md

 ![_config.yml]({{ site.baseurl }}/images/chicken fajita tacos/fajita 3.png)

-* Finish up by adding your toppings - add the taco sauce to both tacos, followed by the cheese, cilantro, and lemon juice.
+* Finish up by adding your toppings - add the taco sauce to both tacos, followed by the cheese.

 ![_config.yml]({{ site.baseurl }}/images/chicken fajita tacos/fajita 4.png)

-* Enjoy!
+* Add the lemon juice and cilantro, if using, and enjoy!